 You’re focusing on your progress in a company and going places, but then you get into an accident – what happens now?
-It’s a question that many employees don’t consider because they likely haven’t got into an accident before today.
+It’s a question that many employees don’t consider because they likely haven’t gotten into an accident before today.
 What if the injury is pretty bad or looks like it may result in a permanent disability?
 This is the next level of seriousness.
 An injury like this could affect your ability to continue in the role and/or advance through a promotional track.
-Here is what to do if you experience a workplace injury.
+Once you find yourself in such a stressful situation you will need the help of a trustworthy personal injury lawyer who has experience in such cases.
+They will organize your medical records and bills and will help you along the process of protecting your rights Here is what to do if you experience a workplace injury.

 Get in an Accident, Report It Immediately

 If you’re in an accident at work, report it to the Health and Safety Officer or other responsible party.

 When you’re in an isolated location where no other employees are around at that moment, call out.
 If that doesn’t work and you’re currently immobile due to the injury, then use your phone to call reception to raise the alarm.
 This will enable staff to get to you and render assistance.

 Cooperating – and being seen to be cooperating when reporting an injury – is important.
 You don’t want to be seen as being obstructive.

 The company will need to take down all the details to report it effectively.
 They will also need to understand exactly how it happened to investigate whether it’s what might be referred to as a ‘freak accident’ or if it may reoccur.
 From there, they should further consider the likelihood and frequency of its possible recurrence, and whether any changes could be implemented to avoid it happening again.